mozilla/thimble.mozilla.org/README.md

 being logged in client-side as far as Persona is concerned.

-Also make sure that thimble and its login endpoint (indicated in with the `SSO_HOSTNAME` variable) are on the same domain, and the the login endpoint has this domain bound for its `COOKIE_DOMAIN` variable.
+Also make sure that thimble and its login endpoint (indicated in with the `SSO_HOSTNAME` variable) are on the same domain, and that the login endpoint has this domain bound for its `COOKIE_DOMAIN` variable.

 Development additionals